Jameztobi/Automated-Teller-Machine-/README.md

 # Automated-Teller-Machine-
-This program that stimu;ates an ATM machine.
+This program that stimulates an ATM machine.